-We have been escaping for six years now from the grey sky and the humid cold in winter and are spending six months in Asia.
+We have been escaping for seven years now from the grey sky and the humid cold in winter and are spending six months in Asia.
 In the first year we travelled to Thailand but then we noticed that we like Vietnam better.

 The seaside resort Nha Trang, also called “Nice of the East” by the French, has become a second home for Elke and Peter - after having retired - and our Vietnamese goddaughter Luong Nguyen.
 We do not live in a hotel anymore but have now rented a modern flat.